-According to the US Department of Agriculture, the average middle-income family ($59,200 – $107,400) with two children may expect to spend approximately $233,610 per child until they reach the age of 17, and not accounting expenses before birth such as hospital stays and birthing doulas.
+According to the US Department of Agriculture, the average middle-income family ($59,200 – $107,400) with two children may expect to spend approximately $233,610 per child until they reach the age of 18 – NOT accounting expenses before birth such as hospital bills and birthing doulas.

 What’s if we raised children as cost-effectively as possible?

 For the average middle-class to upper-middle family, the costs of raising a child to topple over an estimated $250,000 going from birth to 17.1 That’s not including higher education!

 You’re lucky to be out $15,000 per year for 17 years!